top of page

 • AuDHD

-While some environments enable neurodivergent individuals to thrive, others pose significant challenges.
-Common difficulties include ADHD waiting mode, task initiation difficulties, rejection sensitivity, and emotional dysregulation.
+While some environments enable neurodivergent individuals to thrive, others can pose challenges and may exacerbate:

 What Is Sensory Overload?

-Sensory overload occurs when your brain receives more sensory input than it can process and your nervous system becomes overwhelmed.
-This leads to an inability to regulate emotions and behaviour effectively.
+Sensory overload occurs when your brain receives more sensory input than it can process.
+This overwhelms your nervous system and makes it difficult to regulate emotions.

-Fortunately, working with a coach or therapist trained in neurodiversity-affirming care can help you understand your strengths and accommodate your sensory needs.
+If you’re noticing these patterns, working with an ADHD coach or a neurodiversity-affirming therapist can help you understand your strengths and build tools tailored to your brain.

 What are the Signs of Sensory Overload?

-Signs vary between individuals.
-Some may feel mildly overwhelmed but can still function, while others may experience a complete nervous system shutdown.
+Every individual experiences sensory overwhelm differently.
+Some may feel overwhelmed but can still function, while others may shut down completely.

 Some common symptoms of sensory overwhelm include:

-These are the body's attempts to cope with overstimulation, particularly in autistic individuals and those with ADHD.
+Sensory overload isn't a weakness.
+These are the body's attempts to cope with overstimulation.

 What Causes Sensory Overload?